nimaeskandary/poly-server/readme.md

 * some notes for Cursive
   * select the Aliases `dev, test`
   * Go to `Settings→Languages & Frameworks→Clojure→Project Specific Options and check "Resolve over whole project"` to make things resolve correctly across different subprojects with our root `deps.edn` setup

+## REPL development

+* run `bin/docker-up.sh`
+* start a clojure nrepl with opts `-A:dev:test`
+* the dev system will start on its own via loading `components/development/user.clj`
+* explore `components/development/user.clj` for things to try

 ### Creating a component